vonajs/vona/packages-docs/guide/aop/controller/pipe-global.md

 ## Create Pipe

-For example, create a global pipe `number` in the module demo-student to check whether the current username is `number`.
-If not, an exception is thrown
+For example, create a global pipe `number` in the module demo-student to convert the request parameter to `number` type

 ### 1. Cli command